Modeling Chemical Exfoliation of Non-van der Waals Chromium Sulfides by Machine Learning Interatomic Potentials and Monte Carlo Simulations: Results

-As illustrated in Fig. \ref{fig:ranking}, the NNP demonstrates superior performance compared to CE, yielding RMSE values akin to those obtained during train/test evaluation (refer to Table \ref{tab:nnp_performance}), with all $\rho$ values exceeding $0.96$.
-Nevertheless, a slight reduction in performance is noted for Cr$_{(1-x)}$S configurations with vacancy concentration, $x$, above $\sim 0.55$, which may be attributed to inadequate sampling in that region of very high energies corresponding to such high vacancy concentrations.
+As illustrated in Fig. \ref{fig:ranking}, the NNP demonstrates superior performance compared to CE, yielding RMSE values akin to those obtained during train/test evaluation (refer to Table S3), with all $\rho$ values exceeding $0.96$.
+Nevertheless, a slight reduction in performance is noted for Cr$_{(1-x)}$S configurations with vacancy concentration, $x$, above $\sim 0.55$ (as can be noticed from Fig. \ref{fig:ranking}-f).
+However, this can be deemed acceptable for such elevated vacancy concentrations which typically correspond to experimentally infeasible structures.
+Even if these structures are encountered in theoretical simulations, they are likely to be rejected due to their inherent instability.
 Conversely, CE exhibits a comparable performance to NNP, albeit to a lesser degree, for compositions that span relatively low energies; however, the performance deteriorates significantly for high-energy compositions, where the model entirely loses its ability to rank the different configurations for vacancy concentrations beyond $x \sim 0.55$.
 The notable advantage of the NNP over CE, despite both models being trained on the same configurational arrangements (i.e., the same SQS cells), highlights the greater flexibility of the NNP in effectively generalizing to diverse crystal structures with varying chemical occupations and compositions.